-"The problem of our age is the administration (i.e. management) of wealth, so that
+"The problem of our age is the proper administration of wealth,

 the ties of brotherhood may still bind together the rich and poor